Skip to main content

 Another problem that commonly plagues people looking for smooth surfaces with self-leveling concrete is the fact that it’s not ideal for DIY projects.

 Self-leveling concrete is hard to mix, as it requires exact measurements with little room for error.
-If there is too much water in the mixture, it can overly runny and not set correctly.
+If there is too much water in the mixture, it can be overly runny and not set correctly.
 If there isn’t enough water, it won’t be able to adequately level itself.

 Self-leveling concrete is most ideally used indoors because there are more consistent temperatures, which helps with bonding and helps the compound from chipping off as a result of freeze-thaw cycles.